Service Request

 4. If it hums but doesn't spin, it's jammed.
 If completely silent, it may need a reset or is faulty.

 The more detail you share, the faster we can help.
-Incomplete or vague reports delay diagnosis and repair scheduling.
-Please make sure your description, video, and activity sequence are as thorough as possible — every detail matters, including sounds, smells, timing, and what changed before the issue appeared.
+Incomplete or vague requests delay diagnosis and repair scheduling.
+Please make sure your description and activity sequence are as thorough as possible — every detail matters, including sounds, smells, timing, and what changed before the issue appeared.

 Your reference number

-We've received your report and will be in touch shortly.
-If you recorded a video it was included with this submission.
+We've received your service request and will be in touch shortly.

 ⏰ No response within 24 hours?
 Please call or text (919) 454-6670 and mention your reference number above so we can follow up right away.